Ananya2003Gupta/Gamer-bot/README.md

 'pip install python-telegram-bot'

-(Execute this command in your command prompt)
+(Execute this command in your command prompt/command line)

 As this project uses telegram.ext package from this library.
 Not doing so may result in error:(

 The project has two files main.py and commands.py
 Keep both the files in the same directory.

 You just need to follow the prerequisites and use the main.py and commands.py(keep the files name same) to run your Gamer Bot.